krisbolton/UK-Cyber-Security-Spending/README.md

 ## Appendix
 ### Freedom of Information Request Letter

+This letter was sent to all Ambulance Services and the first three ministerial departments.

 > Dear [...],
 >I am writing to request specific information under the freedom of information act 2000.
 >Could the Service provide the total amount of money spent on Cyber Security within the service for the individual financial years from 2015 – 2018.
 If possible, segmented by broad categories such as those listed below.